zomy22/zomy22.github.io/hackthebox/craft.md

 All commits/merge requests ==> ssh private key and vault write commands are discovered
 ![gilfoyle_ssh_key](/images/gilfolye_ssh.png)

-Save the ssh private key, apply the normal permissions (chmod 400), and then authenticate with the SSH private key and enter gilfoyle's password (dumped from the db/git password) as passphrase.
+Save the ssh private key, apply the normal permissions (chmod 400), and then authenticate with it and enter gilfoyle's password (dumped from the db/git password) as passphrase.
 ![gilfoyle_ssh_key](/images/user.txt.png)

 ### Elevating to root – Leveraging Vault SSH Secrets Engine